ednieuw/ESP32Communications/README.md

 WIFI started
 31/05/2025 15:55:31
 ```
-The software can be used on this PCB:[small PCB](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock) in the folder PCB. <br>
+The software can be used on this PCB: [small PCB](https://github.com/ednieuw/ESP32Communications/tree/main/PCBdesigns). <br>
-Fritzing design with Gerber files in this respority.
+Fritzing design with Gerber files in this repository.
 Five PCB's [can be ordered from **PCBway**](https://www.pcbway.com) for ~25€ / $.

 ![V02 Small Nano ESP32-3D](https://github.com/user-attachments/assets/6a37ebcb-5f9a-473c-9b27-9e47973a8ea1)